viamrobotics/docs/docs/fleet/provision.md

 1. If the provisioning happens with a mobile app, open the app and follow any instructions there until the app directs you to turn on the machine.

-   - If you are using the Viam mobile app, create a new machine and then follow the instructions.
+   - If you are using the Viam mobile app, create a new machine or click on an existing machine that has not yet been set up and follow the instructions.

 1. When you power on the machine that has `viam-agent` installed and `agent-provisioning` configured, `agent-provisioning` creates a WiFi hotspot.